10 Dos and Don’ts of Getting Google Reviews for Your Funeral Home

 Want a seamless way to make sure you don’t forget to ask for reviews?
 Sign up for an aftercare service with Google reviews built in!

 For our clients, not only do we follow up on Google reviews, but we provide families with helpful grief resources and information about settling an estate.
 We have live text responders who check in with families about important dates, including birthdays and anniversaries.
-Learn how technology is changing aftercare for the better.

 And if you have questions about anything, chances are our team can answer them.
 These include: